aksommerville/egg2/README.md

 ## TODO

-- [ ] MapEditor: Creating new map with position regime, I occasionally incorrectly get "position in use".
+- [x] MapEditor: Creating new map with position regime, I occasionally incorrectly get "position in use".
+- - Looks like due to MapService.generateNeighbor(), some confusion about layer origin.
+Fixed but hard to be certain.
 - [ ] MapEditor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
 - - ...might only happen to the first map in a layer, or maybe the first in a project.
 Wishbone got it on the first neighbor creation, and not after.
 - - ...no, it did happen later in wishbone too.